Christian Borle: 2019–present: Little Shop of Horrors and Some Like It Hot

 In July 2019, it was announced that Borle would star as Orin Scrivello in the Off-Broadway revival of Little Shop of Horrors,' which began previews at the Westside Theatre on September 17, 2019, with an official opening of October 17.
-Borle won a Lucille Lortel Award and has been nominated for an Outer Critics Circle Award for his performance.
+Borle won a Lucille Lortel Award and was nominated for an Outer Critics Circle Award for his performance.

 In August 2021, it was announced that Borle would star in the 2022 Encores! season.
 Borle was cast as the Baker in Into the Woods, running from May 4–15, 2022.
 This would have been his third show in the 2022 Encores! season.
 Borle was ultimately replaced by Neil Patrick Harris.

 In March 2022, it was announced that Borle was cast in a workshop for the new musical Some Like It Hot, an adaptation of the 1959 film of the same name, as Joe/Josephine.
 He originated this role on Broadway through the show's end on December 30, 2023, at the Shubert Theatre.
 He won a Grammy in 2024 for the original cast recording of Some Like It Hot in the Best Musical Theater Album category.

-Borle also voices the character Vox in the 2024 adult animated series Hazbin Hotel.
+Borle voices Vox, a recurring antagonist in the adult animated dark comedy series Hazbin Hotel.
+The ongoing series premiered on Amazon Prime Video in 2024.

 In the fall of 2024, he starred as Jim Bakker in the Broadway transfer of Tammy Faye.
 He took over the role from his Falsettos co-star Andrew Rannells who originated the role in London and dropped out of the Broadway production before it opened.

+Borle has directed two concerts in the 92nd Street Y's Lyrics and Lyricists series.
+In 2023, Borle directed Tale as Old as Time: The Songs of Howard Ashman, which starred Heather Ayers, John Cariani, Nadina Hassan, Manu Narayan, and Khadija Sankoh.
+In 2025, Borle directed The Lovers, The Dreamers, & Me: The Songs of Paul Williams in collaboration with his wife, the dancer and choreographer Skye Mattox, who co-wrote the program with Borle.

 Personal life

 Borle met actress Sutton Foster in college and they married on September 18, 2006.
 They divorced in 2009.
 In 2012, Foster said that she and Borle remain friends and continue to support and appear in each other's work.

+In 2018, Borle began dating Broadway dancer and choreographer Skye Mattox, granddaughter of the dancer and choreographer Matt Mattox.
+Borle and Mattox married in 2024.